Fast answer

 System RAM is what keeps your workflow from stalling when you multitask, compile code, run Docker, or load big assets.
 32GB is the modern baseline; 64GB is worth it for heavy creator + AI workloads.

-Tip: Use this as a starting point, then jump to the picks and comparisons below for the exact models.
+Tip: use this section as a planning baseline, then jump to the picks and comparisons below for the exact ai laptop buying models.

 GTG Performance Score (2026)